JetBrains/intellij-scala-bundle/README.md

 - Choose **Open** from the shortcut menu.
 - Click **Open**.

 The app is saved as an exception to your security settings, and you will be able to open it in the future by double-clicking it, just like any registered app.

 ### App Translocation

 - Simply move the bundle to a different directory.
 - To read more about **App Translocation**, please visit [here](https://developer.apple.com/library/content/technotes/tn2206/_index.html#//apple_ref/doc/uid/DTS40007919-CH1-TNTAG17).

 ### Heap Allocation

 It is very likely to see this problem when you're using Windows.
-Simply increase abt heap size in IntelliJ by following the steps below:
+Simply increase sbt heap size in IntelliJ by following the steps below:

 `IntelliJ IDEA` -> `Preference` -> `Build, Execute, Deployment` -> `Build Tools` -> `sbt` -> `JVM` -> `Maximum heap size to 800 MB`